SoftwareAG/c8y-docs/content/concepts/interfacing-devices-bundle/agents.md

 Devices can provide a protocol that is unsuitable for secure remote communication, in particular in public cloud environments.
 The protocol only supports local networking and does not pass through firewalls and proxies and it can contain sensitive data in clear text form.
 To avoid security issues like these, an agent can be co-located to the device and provide a secure, internet-enabled link to the remote device via {{< product-c8y-iot >}}.

-To summarize the benefits of the agent concept: Agents enable IoT applications to securely interface with any type of remote IoT device and without imposing any mandatory system requirement on the device itself.
-They drastically simplify developing IoT applications by shielding the applications from the variety of IoT devices and protocols.
+To summarize the benefits of the agent concept: Agents enable IoT web apps to securely interface with any type of remote IoT device and without imposing any mandatory system requirement on the device itself.
+They drastically simplify developing IoT web apps by shielding the web apps from the variety of IoT devices and protocols.

 ### What agent architecture is supported?